jwkuntzman/goes-notify/README.md

 # Getting started

 - Clone the repo
-- Enter required fields into `config.json`:
+- Enter fields into `config.json.example` and save as `config.json`:
   - Look up your enrollment center in the list below
   - Enter your current interview date in Month name-Day-Year format.
 E.g., "December 10, 2017"